joejcollins/ColonelWhite/Set Up Windows 10 GAE PHP 7.2.md

-# GAE and PHP on Windows 10
+# Windows 10, GAE and PHP 7.2

-I could get it to work on WSL.
-All the components would install but nothing was delivered.
-So the plan is to try an install on Windows.
-This is the current state of the gcloud components on my Windows 10.
+Python 2.7 needs to be installed to run the GAE app server.

+Check the installed gcloud components

 	C:\>gcloud components list
 	Your current Cloud SDK version is: 223.0.0